-Often times, these products are produced by the brand name company, but because uses a store’s private lable.
+Oftentimes, these products are produced by the brand name company, but because uses a store’s private label.
 The good news for you, the customer, is you can save extra money for the same product.

 7. Carpool Or Use Public Transportation To Reduce Gas Costs And Save On Insurance